Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

 \subsubsection{Automatic Prompt Engineering}

-To automatically generate prompts, we followed an iterative process beginning with a human-generated baseline prompt (either the bottom or top baseline prompt) as the seed.
-At each iteration, we provided this seed prompt within the following meta-instruction: \begin{displayquote} “Generate a variation of the following prompt while keeping the output format.
-You may add important information or remove unnecessary information.
+To automatically generate prompts, we followed an iterative process beginning with a human-generated baseline prompt (either the top- or bottom-performing baseline prompt) as the seed.
+At each iteration, we provided a seed prompt within the following meta-instruction: \begin{displayquote} “Generate a variation of the following prompt while keeping the output format.
+You can add important information or remove unnecessary information.
+Instruction:\textbackslash n Output only the new instruction.” \end{displayquote} \begin{flushright} Prompt B \end{flushright}